ahmetb/runsd/README.md

    dot.
 1. No structured logging support, but this should not impact you since the runsd binary is not supposed to log anything except the errors by default.
+1. WebSockets, gRPC (incl. streaming) and SSE works.
+Please file issues if it does not work.

 -----